All Products

 Description

-• Indicates the remaining cache time of the resource on the CDN POP, in seconds.
+The total configured cache duration for the resource on the POP, in seconds.

 HTTP cache control mechanisms

-The HTTP protocol defines three types of cache control mechanisms:
+The HTTP protocol uses three types of headers for cache control:

-When a client requests a resource from a server, an expiration time for the resource is established.
-Before this time, the cached copy of the resource is considered valid.
-After this time, the cached copy is considered invalid.
+When a client requests a resource from a server, both parties agree on an expiration time for the resource.
+Before this time, the cached copy is considered valid.
+After this time, the cached copy becomes invalid.

 Type